 If you want to pay from your bank account fill in the details.
 If you are going to pay in cash just leave the bank account details blank.
 Be aware that filling in the bank details does not enable automatic payment from your bank account to AEAT.
 There is a different procedure for this.
 Cajasur will only accept payment made through a bank account.

 You will need to change the name if you have two properties and wish to generate a second PDF with the same NIE number otherwise it will overwrite the first one.
-This procedure is still being investigated.

 If you are going to create a mirror of the form for a spouse/partner you must change the name and NIE in the section called 'Contribuyente' as well as under 'Persona que realiza la autoliquidación'.
-It will not be changed automatically.
+It may not be changed automatically.
 Also remember to change the date and place of birth as necessary.

 You will be able to access the file in future years to save a bit of typing but you must obviously change 'Accrual Year', 'Accrual Date' and the figures relating to the amount of the declaration in the likely event that your valor catastral has increased or the unlikely event that it has decreased.